Each year in the U.S., between 2% and 10% of pregnant women experience gestational diabetes.

 While this condition can complicate your pregnancy, it’s entirely possible to have a smooth pregnancy and a healthy baby.
 Hence, we go over the basics of gestational diabetes, how to get yourself screened, and what to do if you’ve been diagnosed.

 What is Gestational Diabetes?

 Gestational diabetes is a form of diabetes that can develop in pregnant women and cause health complications for both mother and child.
-Women with gestational diabetes show higher than normal levels of blood sugar, or glucose, during pregnancy.
+Therefore, women with gestational diabetes show higher than normal levels of blood sugar and have a higher risk of DVT during pregnancy.

 You could show symptoms of gestational diabetes even if you weren’t diabetic previous to getting pregnant.
 For most women, the issue goes away after giving birth.
-It does, however, make you more likely to develop type II diabetes later in life.
+However, it does make you more likely to develop type II diabetes later in life.

-There are two different classes of gestational diabetes.
+In fact, there are two different classes of gestational diabetes.
 Class A1 is generally mild and can be controlled through simple changes in diet.
-Class A2 is slightly more severe and requires patients to manage their blood sugar using oral medications or insulin injections.
+In contrast, class A2 is slightly more severe and requires patients to manage their blood sugar using oral medications or insulin injections.

 What Causes Gestational Diabetes?

 Our body regulates glucose levels in the blood using insulin, which is a hormone produced by the pancreas.
 After you eat, your blood sugar, or the level of glucose in your system, rises.
 Next, insulin helps your body to remove excess glucose by breaking it down for energy, or by storing it in muscles, fat cells, and liver cells.

 When you’re pregnant, your placenta produces large amounts of hormones that build up in the body, including human placental lactogen (hPL).
 While these hormones help to ensure a safe and healthy pregnancy, they’re also known to cause insulin resistance.